 Demand forecasting is a type of predictive analytics.
 Predictive analytics uses different data and techniques to make predictions or forecasts about future events.
 These analytics may cover short, defined periods or may look at the longer term, perhaps encompassing periods of many years.
 What period of time you study will depend on your business model and needs.

 Demand forecasting itself is about predicting the demands of your customer base or market over your chosen period.
 You may look at historical data relating to your sales in that same time period in previous years, and also take note of seasonal fluctuations such as a rise in demand during particular holiday periods like Christmas or Thanksgiving.

 Good demand forecasting provides business owners and managers with vital information that enables them to plan ahead, to meet that forecasted demand and avoid holding excessive products that immobilize cash.
-It will affect your planning in the areas of purchasing of finished goods, marketing and pricing strategies, business growth, your market potential, and even staffing levels.
+It will affect your planning in the areas of purchasing finished goods, marketing and pricing strategies, business growth, market potential, and even staffing levels.

 Why is Demand Forecasting Important?

 Demand forecasting is a vital component of the planning for retail businesses.
 Predicting the need for your product or products allows you to plan ahead, whether in months or years.
 Making the wrong decision may cost your business in either lost revenue (if you have not met the actual demand) or in unnecessary expenses (if you have overestimated needs).

 If you consider all the different facets of your business and how you operate, you will quickly see why business forecasting techniques are so necessary: